 Sadly, at this point in time, there is no cure or specific treatment for Dementia with Lewy Bodies.
 Harry takes medication to ease the pain in his joints, together he and Lyn attend a few of the Parkinson’s groups in the Peterborough area to help with his mobility.
 They attend Parkinson’s Pilates, Dance & Movement and a Parkinson’s choir which helps to keep the vocal cords supple.

 Like any family whose life has been affected by a horrible disease, we want to do all that we can to help Harry and others like him.
 We would love to find a cure or at least something to halt the progression but this can’t be done without the support of the public and fundraising events.

 On the 24th June, Harry’s 71st Birthday, my Husband, Simon, will take part in the Solstice 100 Mountain Bike Sportive to raise vital funds for Parkinsons UK so that they can keep working to find a cure so that other families do not lose their loved ones in such a cruel way.
 He is hoping to raise £1,500 via Just Giving but he cannot do it without the help and support of everyone out there who reads this blog, follows his story on social media and beyond.
 We do not ask a lot, we know that in this day and age there are charity drives every week which are close to your heart but if you could spare just £1, we would smash that target and then some.
-Please donate if you can and share to others that might also be affected by this debilitating disease.
+Please donate if you can and share with others that might also be affected by this debilitating disease.

 Thank you xx